Genhain/JSONObject-Temporary-/README.md

 # Collection Enumeration

-if however instead of manually accessing the collection for each key and or index and you just wish to iterate over a known dictionary or array you can do so like so.
+If however instead of manually accessing the collection for each key and or index and you just wish to iterate over a known dictionary or array you can do so like so.

 	let jsonData =
 	[